 When the World Discovered Pliny the Younger

 Russian River Brewing Company has several other beers, including a couple that are also being released today.
 This particular beer started as a February release in 2005.
-In 2010, the day that Vinny came to the brewery to open the doors and there was a line of people outside the brewpub, which they had never seen before.
-They were there at 7am for a noon opening.
-They said they were there for Pliny the Younger and that Joe Tucker of RateBeer.com had rated it the best beer in the world.
+In 2010, the day that Vinny came to the brewery to open the doors at 7am, there was a line of people outside the brewpub, which there had never seen before.
+They were there before 7am for a noon opening, for Pliny the Younger, and told Vinny that Joe Tucker of RateBeer.com had rated it the best beer in the world.

 This was the very beginning of social media networking intersecting with craft brewing.
 Suddenly, there was a pilgrimage to their brewery.
 She remembers the day vividly.
 Every single person bought their limit.
 They sold all the beer in 8 hours.
 (A growler is a half gallon bottle.)
 They never pushed it, it just got recognized.
 She doesn’t buy advertising and it’s really consumer-driven.